 Financial Management: Reprogramming and Contracting.
-In report language for recent Energy and Water Development appropriations bills, the House and Senate Appropriations Committees have expressed different levels of dissatisfaction with the Corps' financial management, particularly in the areas of reprogramming of funds across projects and the use of multi-year continuing contracts for projects.
-In addition to expressions of dissatisfaction on these topics in H.Rept.
-109-86, language in H.R.
-2419 would change the Corps' ability to reprogram and to use continuing contracts.
+The conference report included compromise language between the House and Senate Appropriations Committees, which had expressed in their respective reports different levels of dissatisfaction with the Corps' financial management, particularly the reprogramming of funds across projects and the use of multiyear continuing contracts for projects.
+Language in H.R.
+2419 after conference would change the Corps' ability to reprogram, to use continuing contracts, and to allocate project funds on a quarterly rather than an annual basis.